Nexfinity/CakeyBot-Wiki/en/core/setup-custom-bot/intent-verification.md

 ## Application Details
 ```
+This application is a custom bot variant of Cakey Bot (https://cakey.bot).
+The bot's main/primary features include:
 AFK Messages - Allow users to set an AFK message so other users know when someone is AFK and when they'll be back.
 Audit Log - Advanced log for all actions performed on your Discord server and users.
 Announcements - Customizable join/leave/ban/kick messages.
 Auto Moderation - Advanced and fully configurable via our web dashboard.
-Includes text filters, zalgo detection and more.
 Auto Quoter - Automatically quote Discord messages in when a URL is posted in a channel.
 Auto Responder/Custom Commands - Have Cakey Bot respond to custom text triggers or commands using powerful placeholder variables.
 Games - Cool games to make your server fun and entertain your players.
-Including interact trivia and Multiplayer Tic-Tac-Toe!
 Giveaways - Host giveaways and reward your users with fancy prizes!
 Leveling/XP - Level up your users and grant roles for their efforts!
 Moderation - Contains powerful moderation tools to keep your server in check and running smoothly.